Skip to main content

 Selecting Specific Columns

-To fetch only certain columns:
+To fetch only certain columns, we specify them explicitly:

 SELECT name, department FROM employees;